Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 {% include important.html content="All edits and changes even after the challenge has launched should be made on the staging site." %}

-To use the Challenge Wiki Template, we recommend using [challengeutils](https://github.com/Sage-Bionetworks/challengeutils) to assist you in the creation of your challenge space.

 ### 2 - Synapse Teams